healeycodes/healeycodes.com/posts/building-a-runtime-with-quickjs.md

 - `node`  3.828 ms
 - `andjs` 4.620 ms

 It's no surprise that QuickJS, and a barebones runtime, has a faster startup.
 That's one of QuickJS's value propositions as an engine.
-To get comparatively close on the core time is quite nice.
+To get comparatively close on the file-read portion is quite nice.

 Although, not much is being measured.
 There isn't really much overhead you can put on top of ten small file-read tasks.
 But measuring things is fun nonetheless!